carpentries/docs.carpentries.org/source/handbooks/community_session_host.md

 started.

 -  We will be using the Etherpad for collaborative note-taking.
-Everyone is welcome to take notes during the call today, but [name] will also be serving as a designated note-taker.
+Everyone is welcome to take notes during the session today, but [name] will also be serving as a designated note-taker.
    -  *Host should share the link in chat:* {{'[Community Session Etherpad]({}/community-discussions)'.format(etherpad)}}
 -  I have enabled automated closed captioning that you can display on your screen using the captioning feature.